simsapa/simsapa.github.io/docs/development/running-from-source.md

 poetry install
 ```

-In the project root, enter a venv with poetry and start the app with:
+To run the app using the Python source, in the `simsapa` folder, enter a venv with poetry and start the app with:

 ``` shell
 poetry shell